This MIB is intended to be implemented on all those

 A WGB can provide a wireless infrastructure connection

 for a Ethernet-enabled devices.
-Devices that do not have
+Devices that do not

-wireless network can be connected to a WGB through
+the wireless network can be connected to a WGB through

 Ethernet port.